carbon-language/carbon-lang/llvm/docs/LangRef.rst

                        function: void ()* @_Z3foov,
                        templateParams: !5, declaration: !6, variables: !7)

-.. _MDLexicalBlock:
+.. _DILexicalBlock:

-MDLexicalBlock
+DILexicalBlock
 """"""""""""""

-``MDLexicalBlock`` nodes describe nested blocks within a :ref:`subprogram
+``DILexicalBlock`` nodes describe nested blocks within a :ref:`subprogram
-<MDSubprogram>`.
+<DISubprogram>`.
 The line number and column numbers are used to dinstinguish
 two lexical blocks at same depth.
 They are valid targets for ``scope:`` fields.

 .. code-block:: llvm

-    !0 = distinct !MDLexicalBlock(scope: !1, file: !2, line: 7, column: 35)
+    !0 = distinct !DILexicalBlock(scope: !1, file: !2, line: 7, column: 35)

 Usually lexical blocks are ``distinct`` to prevent node merging based on operands.

-.. _MDLexicalBlockFile:
+.. _DILexicalBlockFile:

-MDLexicalBlockFile
+DILexicalBlockFile
 """"""""""""""""""

-``MDLexicalBlockFile`` nodes are used to discriminate between sections of a :ref:`lexical block <MDLexicalBlock>`.
+``DILexicalBlockFile`` nodes are used to discriminate between sections of a :ref:`lexical block <DILexicalBlock>`.
 The ``file:`` field can be changed to indicate textual inclusion, or the ``discriminator:`` field can be used to discriminate between control flow within a single block in the source language.

 .. code-block:: llvm

-    !0 = !MDLexicalBlock(scope: !3, file: !4, line: 7, column: 35)
+    !0 = !DILexicalBlock(scope: !3, file: !4, line: 7, column: 35)
-    !1 = !MDLexicalBlockFile(scope: !0, file: !4, discriminator: 0)
+    !1 = !DILexicalBlockFile(scope: !0, file: !4, discriminator: 0)
-    !2 = !MDLexicalBlockFile(scope: !0, file: !4, discriminator: 1)
+    !2 = !DILexicalBlockFile(scope: !0, file: !4, discriminator: 1)

-MDLocation
+DILocation
 """"""""""

-``MDLocation`` nodes represent source debug locations.
-The ``scope:`` field is mandatory, and points at an :ref:`MDLexicalBlockFile`, an :ref:`MDLexicalBlock`, or an :ref:`MDSubprogram`.
+``DILocation`` nodes represent source debug locations.
+The ``scope:`` field is mandatory, and points at an :ref:`DILexicalBlockFile`, an :ref:`DILexicalBlock`, or an :ref:`DISubprogram`.

 .. code-block:: llvm

-    !0 = !MDLocation(line: 2900, column: 42, scope: !1, inlinedAt: !2)
+    !0 = !DILocation(line: 2900, column: 42, scope: !1, inlinedAt: !2)

-.. _MDLocalVariable:
+.. _DILocalVariable:

-MDLocalVariable
+DILocalVariable
 """""""""""""""

-``MDLocalVariable`` nodes represent local variables in the source language.
+``DILocalVariable`` nodes represent local variables in the source language.
 Instead of ``DW_TAG_variable``, they use LLVM-specific fake tags to discriminate between local variables (``DW_TAG_auto_variable``) and subprogram arguments (``DW_TAG_arg_variable``).
-In the latter case, the ``arg:`` field specifies the argument position, and this variable will be included in the ``variables:`` field of its :ref:`MDSubprogram`.
+In the latter case, the ``arg:`` field specifies the argument position, and this variable will be included in the ``variables:`` field of its :ref:`DISubprogram`.

 .. code-block:: llvm

-    !0 = !MDLocalVariable(tag: DW_TAG_arg_variable, name: "this", arg: 0,
+    !0 = !DILocalVariable(tag: DW_TAG_arg_variable, name: "this", arg: 0,
                           scope: !3, file: !2, line: 7, type: !3,
                           flags: DIFlagArtificial)
-    !1 = !MDLocalVariable(tag: DW_TAG_arg_variable, name: "x", arg: 1,
+    !1 = !DILocalVariable(tag: DW_TAG_arg_variable, name: "x", arg: 1,
                           scope: !4, file: !2, line: 7, type: !3)
-    !1 = !MDLocalVariable(tag: DW_TAG_auto_variable, name: "y",
+    !1 = !DILocalVariable(tag: DW_TAG_auto_variable, name: "y",
                           scope: !5, file: !2, line: 7, type: !3)

-MDExpression
+DIExpression
 """"""""""""

-``MDExpression`` nodes represent DWARF expression sequences.
+``DIExpression`` nodes represent DWARF expression sequences.
 They are used in :ref:`debug intrinsics<dbg_intrinsics>` (such as ``llvm.dbg.declare``) to describe how the referenced LLVM variable relates to the source language variable.